Page 5

 The demise of the career of Stevedore Steve

 It was not just to Stevedore Steve that things were happening; things were changing everywhere with the advent of the mid-1970s.
 The Parti Quebecois was looming over the horizon; Joe Clark was the new rising star of the Tories; the old Canada was being transformed into the realm of the global village.
-Since the Centennial bash in 1967, Canada was felt grown up.
+Since the Centennial bash in 1967, Canada was feeling quite grown up.
 Pierre Elliot Trudeau was the first Canadian Prime Minister to offer us youth and vigour, hope and belief in our national potential.
-Then the FLQ came and struck terror into our hearts, the War Measures Act was used to round up innocent people who had no rights or privileges.
-And then we nearly lost the world hockey crown when the Russians came shooting in 1972.
+Then the FLQ came and struck terror into our hearts, the War Measures Act was used to round up innocent people.
+And then we nearly lost the world hockey crown when the Russians came shooting pucks in 1972.
 These things brought us a new sense of reality that was a little hard to swallow.

-Winston 'Scotty' Fitzgerald, one of the greatest, most successful Cape Breton fiddlers to record, was in Toronto around that time; he asked to be driven to an address in Don Mills, an internal suburb of the city.
-He knocked at the door and went into the house for fifteen minutes before returning to his friend in the waiting car and announcing: "That's the first time I've ever been paid."1 He was given $500. by George I. Taylor, President and owner of Rodeo Records, parent company to the Banff and Celtic labels, as well as eastern Canadian distributor of Aragon Records of Vancouver.
+Winston 'Scotty' Fitzgerald, one of the greatest, most successful Cape Breton fiddlers to record, was in Toronto around that time; he asked to be driven to an address in Don Mills.
+He knocked at the door and went into the house for fifteen minutes before returning to his waiting car and announcing: "That's the first time I've ever been paid a royalty."1 He was given $500 by George I. Taylor, President and owner of Rodeo Records, parent company to the Banff and Celtic labels, as well as eastern Canadian distributor of Aragon Records of Vancouver.
 Scotty had recorded albums for the Celtic label in the 1950s and early 60s, many having been sold in Scotland and throughout Canada.

 Things got so bad that Cape Breton fiddlers - many of whom had recorded for Rodeo - stopped recording altogether from about 1965.
 One of them was Dan Joe MacInnis: